elixirland/xlp-book-club-API/README.md

 - Both endpoints return JSON

 #### README
+- A detailed manual that provides users with all the information they need
+- Includes information about what is stored in the database
-- Instructions how to run the app
+- Includes instructions about how to run and seed the app
-- Instructions how to use the endpoints
+- Includes instructions how to use the endpoints

 ### Don't worry about
 To keep the assignment simple, you do not have to implement the following: